rhardih/ekill/README.md

 ekill
 =============

+It's like [**xkill**](https://en.wikipedia.org/wiki/Xkill), but for annoying web pages instead.

-Chrome plugin for quickly getting rid of popups and other annoying elements on a web page.
+Chrome plugin for quickly getting elements on a web page.

 Link to the plugin on the [chrome web-store](https://missing).